TMCSF ESTABLISHED 1998

 Access to Public Services through Human Rights Frameworks

-Non-intervention may require the government to refrain from certain acts that are directed against an individual.
+Non-intervention may require administrators to refrain from certain acts that are directed against an individual.
 Often there are only two parties involved here, for example, an individual and a state.
 Another key point, human rights include communal and political liberties, such as, the right to participate in elections, not to be discriminated against when accessing public services, fair dealing and freedom of communication (Brunnee, et al., 2006).

-The Defensive Function
+The Defensive Function In Human rights

-The Objective Function
+The Objective Function in human rights

 A second function of human rights is an objective one.
 Chiefly, this can help to provide guidance as to the interpretation of human rights instruments and broadly the law.
 Notably, statutes consist of words, sections and sub-sections, paragraphs and sub-paragraphs, sentences and norms.